 This course challenges College bound students to do in-depth reading and writing through the study and analysis of American literature: poetry, short stories, novels, drama, and non-fiction prose.
 Analysis of literature and vocabulary study be the major focus of the course.
 Students taking this course should be highly motivated to improve their analytical thinking and writing skills.

-Prerequisite: Students will be recommended to take advanced courses based on State assessments
+Prerequisite: Students will be recommended to take advanced courses based on State assessme ents a nd s tandardized test ing scores 5.
+Fee: none

-and standardized testing scores.

-Fee: \$10.00